Eggplants Eggplants

-[eggplant (U.S., Canada, Australia, New Zealand), brinjal (Indian and South African English), aubergine (British, French), Solanum melongena]
+[Eggplant (U.S., Canada, Australia, New Zealand), Brinjal (Indian and South African English), Aubergine (British, French)]

-These fruits of the diverse and prolific Nightshade (Solanaceae) family got the name "Eggplant" from white and yellow varieties about the size of hen, duck or goose eggs.
+These plants are members of the prolific Nightshade (Solanaceae) family.
+All are species Solanum melongena except as noted below.
+They got called "Eggplants" from white and yellow varieties about the size of hen, duck or goose eggs.
 These were common in times past and white ones are still seen in Southern California produce markets when they are in season.

 Nightshades